Effect of intellectual enrichment on AD biomarker trajectories

 Digital Object Identifier (DOI)

 Vemuri, Prashanthi; Lesnick, Timothy G.; Przybelski, Scott A.; Knopman, David S.; Machulda, Mary; Lowe, Val J.; Mielke, Michelle M.; Roberts, Rosebud O.; Gunter, Jeffrey L.; Senjem, Matthew L.; Geda, Yonas E.; Rocca, Walter A.; Petersen, Ronald C.; and Jack, Clifford R., "Effect of intellectual enrichment on AD biomarker trajectories" (2016).
-Neurology Articles.
+Neurology.
 372.